Bladefidz/Creating-and-Developing-a-Tech-Startup-Notes/4 - How to calculate your financial needs and to find funding.md

 Entrepreneurship is passion and live serendipity.
 In other words, take advantage of all contact opprtunities, and let in and choose your Business Angles.

+## From the wavelet theory to the "Let It Wave" startup: financing the launch

+"Let it wave" is startup that offer system solution to increase multimedia data compression.
+Founded by Mathematic PhD and two Proffessors.
+"Let it wave" has long run from early 2000 to create system prototype which required billion dollars to initiate the process.
+Has been once successfully pivot from image compression algorithm into High Definition Video compression algorithm.
+Sold at 2005, since they can not afford more money to do R&D.